"Read travel articles for entertainment, but don't travel for now. More on Covid-19."

 On the day of departure, I chose to return it at the counter because I prefer a face-to-face interaction (and verification).
 The process took me a grand total of one minute.

-TIP: Please set calendar notification on departure day to remind you to return the device before entering the transit area.
+TIP: Please set calendar notification on day of departure so that you can be reminded to return the device before entering the transit area.
 Otherwise, you may face unwanted penalty.

-What’s Bad about Taiwan 4G Pocket WiFI (from Klook)?
+What’s not Great about Taiwan 4G Pocket WiFI?